jackdewinter/pymarkdown/docs/pre-commit.md

-# GitHub Pre-Commit Hooks
+# Git Pre-Commit Hooks

-GitHub repositories can take advantage of integration with the [pre-commit](https://pre-commit.com/) family of checks and formatters.
+Git repositories can take advantage of integration with the [pre-commit](https://pre-commit.com/) family of checks and formatters.
 There are tons of information on their website, and if you are using this feature,